How To Convert Your Attic into a Storage Room

 Assess the Attic Door

-- Firstly, check if the attic door is large enough to fit pre-built shelves or if you’ll need to assemble them inside.
+- Firstly, check if the attic hatch is large enough to fit pre-built shelves or if you’ll need to assemble them inside.
+Think about installing a folding ladder or a sliding ladder for convenient access to your attic storage space.

 Plan Your Shelves

 - Consider your time.
 If you have plenty, you can build from scratch.
-If not, buying or hiring help might be better.
+If not, buying pre-built shelves or hiring help might be better.

 Step 4: Organise Your Space